Banners above roads

 How to get permission to put a banner above a road.

 How to apply

-If you want to put a banner over a road, you need to download and complete the application form (pdf format, 678Kb) and send it to:
+If you want to put a banner over a road, you need to download and complete the application form (pdf format, 678Kb) and email it to email@example.com.

 Full Public Liability Insurance cover of a minimum of £10 million is required before the banner is put up.

 We may give written consent (subject to the applicant obtaining planning permission from the local planning authority, if required) to put a suitable banner across the highway where certain conditions are met:

 - The site must be approved by us.